 Newer versions of the Mach-1 simply have a hook and weight:

-- If a calibration verification test is giving an "invalid calibration" error, the load output graph can be monitored during application of the weight to ensure the values make sense.
+- If a calibration verification test gives an "invalid calibration" error, the load output graph can be monitored during application of the weight to ensure the values are consistent with the weight.
 For example, if a ~100gf weight is applied, the Fz axis should read approximately 1N.

 - Biomomentum can be contacted at info@biomomentum.com to help install a custom calibration matrix named FTGages.
 This calibration matrix will simply output the voltage at each strain gauge instead of the converted Fz, Fx, Fy, etc. values.
 This can be used to identify strain gauges which are saturated (only read a constant, maximum voltage).